 Since completing this program Matt has enjoyed a variety of clinical experiences, having worked at a neurological rehab clinic as well as in a musculoskeletal setting.
 His clinical reasoning and scope of understanding has benefited from these varied exposures.

 Matt first connected with the PT team at Tall Tree by way of their Education Program (Accelerated Motion Physiotherapy--AMP).
 He found their philosophies and progressive stance resonated with him; in particular, he was drawn to their evidence-lead practice and their focus on client-centered care.
 With an outlook to continue his education indefinitely, Matt thought it would be a perfect fit to work alongside the AMP team and avail himself of their educational offerings and the staff room discussions of patient care, innovative practices, and new research.

-In addition to the AMP programming, Matt has taken courses in manual and manipulative therapy and is in the process of completing a clinical Doctorate degree in Physiotherapy.
+In addition to the AMP programming, Matt has taken courses in manual and manipulative therapy and has completed a Transitional Doctorate of Physical Therapy.
 This drive to learn comes from equal parts curiosity and dedication to provide the best possible treatment for his clients.

 Matt is excited to be back on the Island and looking forward to joining a soccer team, getting back up to Mt.
 Washington, refining his golf game, and finally hiking, camping, and exploring throughout Strathcona Provincial Park – hopefully all injury free this time!